jordancox7483/EightfoldMigration/README.md

 - **Missing files:** The script validates that each file exists and stops with a readable error if one is missing.
 Double-check the paths you passed.
 - **Mismatched forms or questions:** If a form label or question label exists in the source data but not in the target, the script highlights the mismatch so you can investigate before deploying.
 - **Git safety:** Because the workflow file is version-controlled, you can always review the changes in VS Code’s Source Control panel before committing.
+- **Windows encoding:** Some Eightfold exports include characters outside Windows’ default code page.
+If you hit a `UnicodeDecodeError`, rerun with `python -X utf8 form_and_question_id_updater.py ...` to force UTF-8 decoding.

 ---